-- Pain behind eyes
+- Pain behind one or both eyes

-- Limited mouth opening
+- Limited ability to open the mouth

 - Difficulty swallowing

 - TMJ soreness or pain